Cnrdelaney/HG_marker_detection/docs/source/usage.rst

   The first column is cell name (consistent with ``markers.txt`` and ``tsne.txt``) and the second is the cluster of which the cell is a member.
 Cell names should avoid using punctuation marks.
 Tab delimited only.
+  Please note: If you input clusters that start counting at zero, COMET will change the 0th cluster to the next highest from the max to avoid some computational problems.
+E.G. -> Clusters 0,1,2,3 turn to Clusters 1,2,3,4 where 0 is now 4.
+  Values have not been shifted, the 0 has simply been renamed to 4 while 1, 2, and 3 all stay the same.

   |cluster|